Christian-Marie Monnot

-Christian-Marie Léon Monnot (14 November 1945 – 18 September 2024) was a French journalist.
+Christian-Marie Léon Monnot (/fr/; 14 November 1945 – 18 September 2024) was a French journalist.
 He was a member of the Club des médiateurs de la presse and worked as a press mediator for France 2.

 Biography

 Born in Besançon on 14 November 1945, Monnot's father was SNCF executive Bernard Monnot and his mother was Marguerite Vatageot, who worked as a secretary.
 From his first marriage, Christian-Marie had one child.
 He married his second wife, Marie-Hélène Torck, on 3 June 1995, with whom he had three children.
 He studied at the Lycée Hippolyte-Fontaine and subsequently at the University of Burgundy, earning a law degree.
 In 1972, he graduated from the Centre universitaire d'enseignement du journalisme at Robert Schuman University.

 Monnot worked as a journalist at ORTF Alsace from 1972 to 1975 before serving as editor-in-chief of the regional office of France 3 Centre from 1975 to 1977 and of France 3 Lorraine from 1978 to 1980.
 From 1980 to 1981, he worked for Action Against Hunger.
 He then returned to journalism with Antenne 2 as a reporter from 1981 to 1984 before serving as chief economic editor for Télématin from 1984 to 1987.
 He was editor-in-chief of the Journal de 20 heures from 1987 to 1988.
 He returned to Antenne 2 as an economic and European correspondent, serving as editor-in-chief in that department from 1996 to 1999.
 He was appointed secretary-general of the editing staff of France 2 in 1996, a post confirmed in 1998.
 He was the mediator for the France 2 editorial team from 2005 to 2010 alongside Marie-Laure Augry, who was at France 3.
 He also hosted L'Hebdo du médiateur until 2008.

 Christian-Marie died following a long illness on 18 September 2024, at the age of 78.